Quasi-isometric rigidity of three manifold groups: Topology and geometry of three-manifolds

 \subsubsection{Three-manifold groups}

-For fundamental groups of $3$-manifolds, we summarized in the introduction the state of the art with the following statement:
+For fundamental groups of three-manifolds, we summarized in the introduction the state of the art with the following statement:

-\begin{theorem:zero} Let $G$ be a group quasi-isometric to the fundamental group of a compact irreducible $3$-manifold $M$ with zero Euler characteristic.
-Then there is a short exact sequence where $F<G$ is a finite group and $Q$ has a finite index subgroup isomorphic to the fundamental group of a compact $3$-manifold with zero Euler characteristic. \end{theorem:zero}
+\begin{theorem:zero} Let $G$ be a group quasi-isometric to the fundamental group of a compact irreducible three-manifold $M$ with zero Euler characteristic.
+Then there is a short exact sequence where $F<G$ is a finite group and $Q$ has a finite index subgroup isomorphic to the fundamental group of a compact three-manifold with zero Euler characteristic. \end{theorem:zero}

-A $3$-manifold is {\it irreducible} if every embedded sphere bounds a ball (the rest of the terminology used below is given in Section \ref{3 mfds}).
-As in the surface case, a first step in the proof consists in equipping $3$-manifolds with convenient metrics.
+A three-manifold is {\it irreducible} if every embedded sphere bounds a ball (the rest of the terminology used below is given in Section \ref{3 mfds}).
+As in the surface case, a first step in the proof consists in equipping three-manifolds with convenient metrics.

 Thurston has shown \cite[Theorem 3.8.4]{thurston:geometry} that there are eight three-dimensional model geometries $(G,X)$ which are $\SS^3$, $\E^3$, $\HH^3$, $\SS^2\times\E^1$, $\HH^2\times\E^1$, $Nil$, $\widetilde{SL(2,\R)}$, $Sol$ together with their groups of isometries.